-To actually begin the process of becoming a CS major, whether newly declaring your major or transferring to CS from a different discipline, you need to make an appointment to see your class advisor.
+To begin the process of becoming a CS major, whether newly declaring your major or transferring to CS from a different discipline, you need to make an appointment to see your class adviser.
 He or she will want to get to know you and will need to sign off on your degree program.
-(CS class advisors are authorized to sign for the department representative on the official form to let you into the major.)
+(CS class advisers are authorized to sign for the director of undergraduate studies on the official form to let you into the major.)
 BSE first-year students who will select a major in the spring will follow the instructions sent out by SEAS Engineering.
 AB sophomores and any student transferring into CS should meet with Brian Kernighan or the appropriate CS Class Adviser.
 See class adviser listing.

 People Who Can Help

-The two official representatives of the department to the Office of the Dean of the College are the department representatives (dep reps): Brian Kernighan (room 311, email@example.com) and David Walker (room 211, firstname.lastname@example.org).
+The two official representatives of the department to the Office of the Dean of the College are the Directors of Undergraduate Studies (DUS): Brian Kernighan (room 311, email@example.com) and David Walker (room 211, firstname.lastname@example.org).

-Brian Kernighan is the departmental representative for pre-majors, non-majors and study abroad.
-If you are a freshman or someone else who isn't yet officially a CS major, but you need information about the CS program you should either see Brian Kernighan or the appropriate CS class advisor.
+Brian Kernighan is the director of undergraduate studies for pre-majors, non-majors, and study abroad.
+If you are a first-year student or someone else who isn't yet officially a CS major, but you need information about the CS program you should either see Brian Kernighan or the appropriate CS class adviser.

-Andrea LaPaugh is the guardian of the department rules and the department representative for majors, which includes oversight of honors and awards, and students leaving the major.
-If you are already a CS major, and have an issue that you do not think your class advisor can or should handle, you should see her -- the only exception is study abroad (see Brian Kernighan).
-If your class advisor is unavailable for an extended period, you may also see her with questions or to sign add/drop forms.
+David Walker is the guardian of the department rules and director of undergraduate studies for majors, which includes oversight of honors and awards, and students leaving the major.
+If you are already a CS major and have an issue that you do not think your class adviser can or should handle, you should see him — the only exception is study abroad (see Brian Kernighan).
+If your class adviser is unavailable for an extended period, you may also see him with questions or to sign add/drop forms.

-Last but not least, Colleen Kenny-McGinley (room 210, firstname.lastname@example.org) is the Undergraduate Coordinator.
-She is a great person to answer many questions you might have on the logistics of how the department works.
-She also has copies of forms and information relevant to undergrads.
+Colleen Kenny (room 210) is the Undergraduate Program Manager.
+She is a great person to answer any questions you might have on the logistics of how the department works.